CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 https://github.com/ssloy/tinyraytracer/wiki/Part-1:-understandable-raytracing
 	in general helped with the basics of fresnels, reflection, refraction

-Ziad Our TA for help with motion blur
+Ziad and Hannah, Our TA's for help with motion blur

 https://learning.oreilly.com/library/view/physically-based-rendering/9780128007099/B9780128006450500130_2.xhtml
 	Help with importance sampling